 Dr. Lee Williams

 264/283 Dearborn Hall

-Equipped with comprehensive research, critical thinking and communication skills, Sociology graduates find success in a variety of professional settings.
-Edinboro alumni work in a variety of fields including community relations, governmental organizations, health care, environmental services, research consulting, criminal justice, education, transportation and health and human services at federal, state and local agencies.
-They also excel in areas such as personnel, marketing, product testing and development and have attended graduate school programs at the University of Chicago, Northwestern, Ohio State, Penn State, Duquesne University, the University of Vermont, University of Pittsburgh and Case Western Reserve University for programs in areas such as Sociology, law, social policy, social work and counseling.
+Equipped with research, critical thinking and communication skills, Sociology graduates find success in a variety of professional settings.
+Edinboro Sociology alumni work in a variety of fields including community relations, governmental organizations, health care, environmental services, research consulting, criminal justice, education, and human services agencies.
+They also excel in areas such as human services, marketing, product testing and development.
+Graduates have attended graduate school at the University of Chicago, Ohio State, Penn State, Duquesne University, the University of Vermont, University of Pittsburgh and Case Western Reserve University for programs in areas such as Sociology, law, social policy, social work and counseling.

-The EU Center for Career Development assists students at the onset of their professional lives with many outstanding services, including building resume, interviewing and networking skills and offering numerous job fair opportunities annually both on- and off-campus.
+The Boro Center for Career Development assists students at the onset of their professional lives with many outstanding services including resume building, interviewing and networking skills, and offering numerous job fair opportunities annually both on- and off-campus.